jgrey4296/docTester/README.md

 ## Examples (using Chai-style notation):
     document.should.have.a.section('background')
     document.should.mention('fligstein')
     document.section('background').should.mention('bourdieu')
     document.should.have.a.length.larger.than(10).pages

     document.section('introduction').should.precede.section('background')
     document.section('introduction').should.mention('research questions')
     document.section('introduction').should.have.subsections(3)

+    document.should.have.section('blah','bloo','blee')